dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 recently announced tool called Docker Toolbox.

-If any of you are familiar with Boot2Docker, then you should know that Docker Toolbox is here to replace it is suggested that you migrate as soon as possible.
+If any of you are familiar with Boot2Docker, then you should know that Docker Toolbox is here to replace it and it is suggested that you migrate as soon as possible.

-Docker Toolbox basically is a collection of tools to help you get started with Docker on non Linux hosts.
+Docker Toolbox basically is a collection of tools to help you get started with Docker quickly on non Linux hosts.
 The end goal of these tools is to provide you a similar experience and the same functionality as you would have when using Docker directly on Linux.

+Unfortunately an essential tool for having a great development experience with Docker called Docker Compose doesn't work on Windows, so I don't recommend using Docker Toolbox on Windows just yet, but I'm absolutely sure that it will supported on Windows in the future.

-Unfortunately not every tool today in Docker ecosystem fully supports Windows or Mac.
+not every tool today in Docker ecosystem works properly on Windows

+fully supports Windows
+or Mac.
 The most notable is Docker Compose that is a must have tool in my opinion to have a great experience when using Docker in your development environment.